 Prior to joining the firm, Brantley was a managing director at Cambridge Associates, where he provided investment guidance to endowments, foundations, pension funds, and high net worth families.
 Before working at Cambridge Associates, Brantley worked as an investment banker at Adams, Harkness, & Hill helping to structure capital market deals for technology companies.
 Before attending business school, he spent seven years as a classics instructor at the Roxbury Latin School.
 Brantley has served for close to two decades on the Investment Committee for the $100 billion Massachusetts Pension Reserves Investment Management’s (“Mass PRIM) pension portfolio.
 He also just completed a decade‑long term of service as treasurer and on the Board of Trustees for the Edward Brooke Charter Schools located in Boston, MA.

 Brantley holds a B.A. in classical languages from Amherst College (1984), and an M.B.A. in finance from the Massachusetts Institute of Technology Sloan School of Management (1999).

 Tracy Roberts Frist M.A. ’03, M.F.A. ’14

-Frist is the founder, owner, and operator of Sinking Creek Land and Cattle, LLC, a primarily woman-run agricultural operation in southwestern Virginia.
-At Sinking Creek, Tracy promotes human-animal therapy, literacy programs, federal and state conservation and environmental programs, and multi-university internships.
+Frist is the founder, owner, and operator of The Farm at Sinking Creek, a primarily woman-run agricultural operation in Southwest Virginia.
+The Farm promotes art programs, literacy programs, federal and state conservation and environmental programs, and multi-university internships.